OpenComputingLab/reusable-content-example/media_items.md

 Embedded media items can be specified in MyST markdown using custom `{video}` and `{audio}` admonitions and rendered into HTML using the [`innovationOUtside/sphinxcontrib-ou-xml-tags`](https://github.com/innovationOUtside/sphinxcontrib-ou-xml-tags) Sphinx extension.

-*The mapping to appropriate XML tags is under developement; currently it is only partially handled for `audio` items and not handled for `video` items.*
+*The mapping to appropriate XML tags is under development; currently it is only partially handled for `audio` items and not handled for `video` items.*

 ## Video Items